 - 1 tablespoon lemon juice

-- Trim the bottom ends off the asparagus stalks.
+- Prep the asparagus.
+Trim the bottom ends off the asparagus stalks.
 Using a vegetable peeler, peel about ½ way to ⅔ of each stalk.
 Steam until just cooked, about 5 to 8 minutes.
 Asparagus should still have a bit of crunch.

-- Add capers and asparagus to the pan and sauté to coat the asparagus evenly.
+- Add the asparagus to the pan and sauté to coat the asparagus evenly.
 Simmer on low for 1 to 2 minutes until asparagus is tender and easily pierced with a fork.
 Sprinkle with capers just before asparagus is done cooking with the sauce.
 Transfer to a plate for serving.

 - Sauce should be thick enough to coat the back of a spoon, but still be runny.

 i already love asparagus - this sounds delish!

 This looks and sounds amazing!
 Hope I can find some white asparagus so I can try this!